aslin-joel-r/Semester-7-notes/README.md

-# You can explore the  Semester-7-notes and the practical exercises
+# You can explore the  Semester-7-notes,practical exercises and the assignments

 ### Have a good day